 Water Rates & Charges

-We provide wholesale water service by selling water to Brown Deer, Butler, Franklin, Greendale, Menomonee Falls, Mequon, New Berlin, Shorewood, Thiensville, Wauwatosa, West Allis, and the Milwaukee County Grounds.
-These communities operate and maintain their own water utilities using Milwaukee water, and they bill their customers.
+The Milwaukee Water Works provides drinking water service and billing for Milwaukee, Greenfield, Hales Corners, St. Francis, and West Milwaukee.
+We sell water service on a wholesale basis to Brown Deer, Butler, Franklin, Greendale, Menomonee Falls, Mequon, New Berlin, Shorewood, Thiensville, Wauwatosa, West Allis, and the Milwaukee County Grounds.
+The wholesale communities bill their customers for water service.
 Contact the municipal office in these municipalities for information about water charges.